|Genus ||Cucumis |

 - Indoors and out, sow at a depth of 4 times the size of the seed and expect germination in 7-10 days

-Transplanting: Transplant to same distance when there are at least two sets of true leaves.
-When transplanting, be careful with the roots as they resent being disturbed
+Transplant to same distance when there are at least two sets of true leaves.
+When transplanting, be careful with the roots as they resent being disturbed Spacing:

-Soil: Site in a light, rich, fertile, well-drained soil.
-Feed prior to planting and again every 3 weeks
+Site in a light, rich, fertile, well-drained soil.
+Feed prior to planting and again every 3 weeks Additional Care:

-Additional Care: Keep plants well watered.
-When weeding, do so with as little disturbance to the plants as possible
+Keep plants well watered.
+When weeding, do so with as little disturbance to the plants as possible Appearance and Use:

 This prostrate or climbing vine grows approximately 8 feet long, but there are also bush varieties that don’t require support.
 They produce 1 inch, yellow flowers that are followed by the edible fruit.
 Harvest when they are dark green, before they turn yellow.
 The slicing types will be 6-8 inches long, while the pickling types will be 11/2- 3 inches long.
 Gently cut them off the vine; do not break them off.
 Cucumbers are eaten fresh; the pickling types are preserved with pickling spices and then canned

 Cucumis sativus Pronunciation: